jonathanpberger/delux-sustain-talk/sustain.md

 ---

+## (Let's see that again)
+- Sclerosis around processes and tools,
+- Compulsive (CYA) documentation,
+- Endless negotiation about targets and deliverables,
+- A fixation on following an old plan in a new situation.

+---

+# What happened?

+---

+# Agile happened.

+---

-- Individuals and interactions over processes and tools
+- *Individuals & interactions* over processes & tools
-- Working software over comprehensive documentation
+- *Working software* over comprehensive documentation
-- Customer collaboration over contract negotiation
+- *Customer collaboration* over contract negotiation
-- Responding to change over following a plan
+- *Responding to change* over following a plan

 ---